jatupan1989/boomjum1989/Block-all---narrowly-allow-all.md

 ![Block-all / hard allow all](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-block-all-narrowly-allow-all-hard.png)

 In both cases above, soft- or hard-allowing all applies **ONLY** to web pages sitting on the `wired.com` domain, everything else would still be blocked by default.
+Also, remember that all changes are temporary, until you click the padlock.

 I created a backup file which can be restored (from the _About_ tab) in order to make HTTPSB behave as described above: